Kuchaman City: Feudal Manor of Kuchaman

-Colonel James Tod did not record the chief of Kuchaman city as among the eight great chiefs of Marwar in his book "Annals and Antiquities of Rajasthan; Travels in Western India"; he does include him among the second class chiefs noting after his name alone "A chief of considerable power".

-Thakurs of Kuchaman belong to Udawat clan.
+Colonel James Tod did not record the chief of Kuchaman City as among the eight great chiefs of Marwar in his book "Annals and Antiquities of Rajasthan; Travels in Western India."
+He does include him among the second-class chiefs, noting after his name, "a chief of considerable power."
+The Thakurs of Kuchaman belong to Udawat clan.

-Raoraja Thakur Shivnath Singh was granted a patta worth rupees fifty thousand and the title of Raoraja.
+Raoraja Thakur Shivnath Singh was granted a patta worth fifty thousand rupees and the title of Raoraja.
 In addition, he was also permitted to mint currency of Iktisanda 5 rupees in Kuchaman in recognition of his services.

 Thakur Kesari Singh of Kuchaman was one of the most prominent Thakurs of Marwar.
 He and his son, Kunwar Sher Singh were full of respect and devotion for Swami Dayanand Saraswati.
 Kesari Singh was awarded the title of Rao Bahadur by the then British Government.
-Kuchaman city has had a long history as a base for local power.
+Kuchaman City has had a long history as a base for local power.
 Kuchaman Thakur also had good relations with other princely states outside Jodhpur state.
-When Bakhtawar Singh Prabhakar became the ruler of Alwar, he strengthened his position by entering into matrimonial relations with the thakur of Kuchaman.
+When Bakhtawar Singh Prabhakar became the ruler of Alwar, he strengthened his position through strategic marriages with the Thakur of Kuchaman.

 Jodhpur feudatory Kuchaman mint

 Kuchaman was the only feudatory state of Jodhpur permitted to strike its own coinage.
 All the early coins were dated 1789 AD (1203 AH), which likely corresponds to the 31st year of Thakur Suraj Mal's reign as the third Thakur of Kuchaman.

 Silver rupee coins were minted by the Kuchaman feudatory under the license of the Princely State of Jodhpur.
 These coins were issued in the name of Mughal Emperor Shah Alam II.
-Additionally, Thakur Suraj Mal's successor, Raoraja Thakur Shivnath Singh, was also granted permission to mint Iktisanda 5-rupee coins in Kuchaman, in recognition of his services.
+Additionally, Thakur Suraj Mal's successor, Raoraja Thakur Shivnath Singh, was also granted permission to mint the Iktisanda 5-rupee coins in Kuchaman, in recognition of his services.

 Kuchaman feudatory mint was one of the six licensed mints of Jodhpur state including Sojat, Pali, Merta, Nagaur and Jodhpur.
 The only Thakur of Jodhpur State to have been allowed to mint was the Thakur of Kuchaman.
 Only silver coins were minted for the first time in 1788, the pieces being rupee, half rupee and quarter rupee.

 During the years 1893-94 and 1894–95, 306,518 and 15,316 coins respectively Silver and Gold were struck by the Kuchaman mint.
 The mint mark of Khanda and the initials of the mint master in Nagari are also found on the coins minted at Kuchaman.
 Coins of Kuchaman were called Iktisanda coins.
 Sometimes the Thakur of Budsu also had a similar privilege of minting his own coins in his thikana like Kuchaman during the period of Maharaja Man Singh of Marwar.